oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-speech-cohere/ai-speech-cohere.md

-# OCI Speech with Cohere Integration
+# OCI Speech with Cohere AI Integration

 ## Introduction

-In this Lab, we will see how to integrate [OCI AI Speech](https://www.oracle.com/artificial-intelligence/speech/) Input as prompts to various AI services such as [Cohere](https://cohere.com/) and other GPTs.
+In this Lab, we will see how to integrate [OCI AI Speech](https://www.oracle.com/artificial-intelligence/speech/) Input as prompts to [Cohere](https://cohere.com/) AI Service.

 You can ask Questions like